mike14747/next-with-auth/README.md

 ### Todos

 -   Write tests.
--   This doesn't really have anything to do with this app specifically, but I'd like to come up with a way to clear button and nav focus on next/link page transition.
+-   I'd like to come up with a way to clear button and nav focus on next/link page transition.
 -   Decide what to name the page.js components (Page vs the name of the route folder).
 -   Switch over from client fetch to swr?
 -   There is still a login redirect bug in middleware protected pages.
--   Is there a way to make /app/layout.js a server component?
-SessionProvider is a client component.
-One possibility is to call **unstable_getServerSession** in server components and do away with SessionProvider and useSession client-side calls.
-This would allow for client components to be turned into server components... including /app/layout.js.
--    Possible way to use SessionProvider and still keep /app/layout.js as a server component:  https://beta.nextjs.org/docs/rendering/server-and-client-components#using-context-in-client-components
 -   Convert the profile page to a server component.
 I think this will mean abstracting the parts out that use useState to their own client component.

 ---